piradoiv/html-linklord/README.md

 __What about images?__

-If the link have an image child, it will be detected.
+If the link has an image child, it will be detected.

 ```php
 $node->isImage;